llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/24_BUILDING_hardware_setup_reference_tags.md

 ...
 ```

+3. Now, it is time to place the apriltags on the intersection they are needed.
+Therefore, you have to observe what the camera of charging manager(in case of module 1) or the doorkeeper (in case of module 2) sees.

-3. In order to observe what the camera sees type the following commands below in:
+In order to observe what the camera sees type the following commands below in:

     laptop $ dts start_gui_tools ![HOSTNAME]

+In order to
     container $ vim /etc/hosts

     Add two lines: